learn-co-curriculum/dsc-generating-word-embeddings-lab/README.md

 Interesting!
 All of the most similar words are also states.

-You can also get the least similar vectors to a given word by passing in the word to the `most_similar()` function's `negative` parameter.
+You can also get the least similar vectors to a given word by passing in the word to the `.most_similar()` method's `negative` parameter.

 In the cell below, get the least similar words to `'Texas'`.